projectbarbel/barbelsite/docs/mongo.md

 sidebar_label: Integrating MongoDB
 ---

 MongoDB can be integrated by using the supplied MongoDB listeners from the `barbelhisto-persistence-mongo` package.
-Download your [MongoDB listeners on Maven Central](https://search.maven.org/search?q=a:barbelhisto-persistence-mongo).
+Download the [MongoDB listeners on Maven Central](https://search.maven.org/search?q=a:barbelhisto-persistence-mongo).

 [![Maven Central](https://img.shields.io/maven-central/v/org.projectbarbel/barbelhisto-persistence-mongo.svg)](https://search.maven.org/search?q=a:barbelhisto-persistence-mongo)